Apartheid Museum: A Must-Visit in Johannesburg for You

 Children under 6 years old: Free

 Please note that the entrance fee is subject to change and may have been updated.
-It’s always a good idea to check the official Apartheid Museum website or contact them directly for the latest pricing information.
-Additionally, discounts may be available for groups or special promotions, so it’s worth checking with the museum to see if any such offers are currently available.
+It’s always a good idea to check the official Apartheid Museum website for the latest pricing information.
+Alternatively, you can contact them directly.
+Additionally, discounts may be available for groups or special promotions.
+It’s worth checking with the museum to see if any such offers are currently available.

 Apartheid Museum Johannesburg operating hours

-The Apartheid Museum in Johannesburg, South Africa is open every day of the year, except on Christmas Day (December 25th) and on the first Monday in May, which is a public holiday in South Africa.
+The Apartheid Museum in Johannesburg, South Africa is open every day of the year, except on Christmas Day (December 25th).
+It is also closed on the first Monday in May, which is a public holiday in South Africa.

 The operating hours for the museum are as follows: